Sharapova to return from ban in April at Stuttgart event

 Car manufacturer Porsche, which sponsors both Sharapova and the event in Stuttgart, said Tuesday that Sharapova has been given a wild-card entry into the tournament.
 It will be her first official competition since she tested positive for meldonium at last year’s Australian Open.

 “I could not be happier to have my first match back on tour at one of my favorite tournaments,” said the 29-year-old Sharapova, who won the Stuttgart tournament from 2012-14.
-“I can’t wait? to see all my great fans and to be back doing what I love.”
+“I can’t wait to see all my great fans and to be back doing what I love.”

 Sharapova will be eligible to return on April 26, the third day of main-draw play, which could leave her facing a busy schedule of matches in order to win a fourth Stuttgart title.